hunk — What is it?

 Limitations

-• Limitation 2: May have a steeper learning curve for users not familiar with terminal-based tools
+• Limitation 1: May have a steep learning curve for users unfamiliar with terminal-based tools.

 Source: Synthesis of README, code structure and dependencies